stanekTM/TX_FW_Multi_Stanek/README.md

 The [**Stanek**](Multiprotocol/STANEK_nrf24l01.ino) protocol with the nRF24L01+ transceiver is included.
 Fixed RF channel, fixed address.
 Setting the number of control channels in sub-protocols 2, 3, 4, 5, 6, 8, 10 and 12ch.
-Telemetry monitors receiver voltage to A1 (OpenTX) and "fake" RSSI.
+OpenTX telemetry monitors the receiver voltage on inputs A1(A2) and "fake" RSSI.
 The nRF24L01+ transceiver does not contain real RSSI and is only a rough measurement of lost packets.

-## Multiprotocol v1.3.4.31
+## Multiprotocol v1.3.4.33

 ### Works in serial mode with:
 * Jumper T12